-With the hyperbolic approximation, we obtained the semblance map shown in Figure 4.
-The traveltime curves corresponding to the selected peaks are compared with the exact traveltimes in Figure 5.
+With the hyperbolic approximation, we obtained the semblance map shown in Figure 3.
+The traveltime curves corresponding to the selected peaks are compared with the exact traveltimes on the right.
 The water bottom reflection has a hyperbolic moveout and a high semblance peak.
 For deeper reflectors, the moveout is non-hyperbolic, especially below the strong velocity contrast at 520 m.
-Reflectors 3 and 4 have a semblance about 0.2 only.
+Reflectors 3 and 4 have a very low semblance.
 Their traveltime cannot be reproduced properly by a hyperbola.

-Figures 6 and 7 show the semblance map and approximations of real traveltimes computed for the nonhyerbolic two-term equation (6).
+Figure 4 shows the semblance map and approximations of real traveltimes computed with the nonhyperbolic two-term equation (6).
 Much higher semblance values and more accurate traveltimes are obtained.
 In the upper part of the semblance map the peaks are narrow and cover a large range of c_2 values, but they are well defined, with a clear maximum (we applied a zoom on the peaks when picking).
 Since coefficient c_2 has no obvious physical meaning, it may be difficult to interpret semblance maps in the (t_0, c_2) domain.
-In Figure 7, a remapping of Figure 6 was performed by transforming c_2 values into a_2 values as explained above.
-The peaks have now moved to positions close to the ones in Figure 4, but they are much higher, except for the first hyperbolic reflection.
-The new method also positioned the peaks more properly, since the velocity model reconstructed from these peaks is more accurate than for the peaks of Figure 4 (see Figure 8).
+In Figure 5, a remapping of Figure 4 was performed by transforming c_2 values into a_2 values (shown here as V{stack}) as explained above.
+The peaks are much higher, except for the first hyperbolic reflection, and they are also much closer to the exact RMS values than the ones in Figure 3.
+Consequently, the new method allows a more accurate reconstruction of the velocity profile, as shown on the right of Figure 5.